-Additionally, we're pleased to feature programs delivered by the Inter-university Consortium for Political and Social Research (ICPSR), an international consortium of more than 750 academic institutions (including SFU) and research organizations.
+Additionally, we invite you to check out the Love Data Week programs delivered by the Inter-university Consortium for Political and Social Research (ICPSR), an international consortium of more than 750 academic institutions (including SFU) and research organizations.
 ICPSR maintains a data archive of more than 250,000 files of research in the social and behavioral sciences.
 It hosts 21 specialized collections of data in education, aging, criminal justice, substance abuse, terrorism, and other fields.

 10:00am - 11:00am (PST)